CapitaLand Investment sinks into red with S$142 million H2 loss on China asset drag

-CLI posts S$142m H2 loss on China revaluation losses, even as operating profit rises 30%
+CLI posts S$142 million H2 loss on China revaluation losses, even as operating profit rises 30%

 Revaluation loss and impairments exceed S$400 million; the group will speed up action on China assets